-A possible detriment to Marzihas code currently is the computational power required.
-Running the above simulation on my machine (Mac Book Pro 2.8Ghz i7) took 22 minutes and 44 seconds to compute 50 iterations.
-Scaling this up to 1mm2 would therefore take a significant amount of time longer.
-This may be a code inefficiency or Marzihas rules being too complex.

-Another downside is that Marzihas code doesn’t implement any cell growth, and each cell is the same diameter as every other cell for the whole simulation.
-This is a simplification which I’ll endeavour to update with my implementation.

 3 Requirements and Analysis

 3.1 Aims and Objectives

 The main aim of this project is to demonstrate and help professional understand further the affect ageing, and other physiological factors, has on the ability for a wounded area of ECs to repair itself.
 The main observation will be time taken for the ECs to divide and move into the gap of the wound, once more forming a confluent layer.